carlosjps/quantile-forecast-dashapp/README.md

 I highly recommend a thorough analysis of the documentation to understand more about this model.

 Explore my dashboard deployed at [heroku](https://ts-quantile-forecast.herokuapp.com) with your own data (REMEMBER: At this moment, daily datasets only).
+You can also use the test dataset I provide [here](test_data/meteo_bilbao.csv).
+These dataset has been obtained from the Spanish Meteorological Agency (https://www.aemet.es/en/datos_abiertos) and consists of daily values of precipitation (*mm*), mean, minimum and maximum temperatures (*ºC*) and average wind speed (*km/h*) for the city of Bilbao, Spain during the period 01/Jan/1959 to 01/June/2021.

 ## Diagnostics section